 - Wash your external genital area.
 During regular baths or showers, use a very small amount of mild, unscented soap and lots of water.

 - Avoid douching.
-All healthy vaginas contain some bacteria and other organisms.
-The normal acidity of the vagina keeps bacteria and yeast in check.
+All healthy vaginas contain bacteria and yeast.
+The normal acidity of your vagina keeps bacteria and yeast in check.
 But douching can actually upset this delicate balance.